praashie/fl-novation-impulse/README.md

 [Download](https://github.com/praashie/fl-novation-impulse/releases) the latest release, and extract the zip file under your user data script folder.
 Make sure to create a new folder.

 # Usage

+**Assign your Impulse a port number, and remember to enable both midi input AND output.**

 ## Modifier keys